-Brand Manual Academy
+Brand Manual service design course

-is a structured introduction to service design.
+offers a structured introduction to service design.

 marketing and innovation.